dojo/docs/dojox/calendar.rst

 .. image :: calendar/columnView.png

-The columns view is displaying one column per day.
+The columns view displays one column per day.

 It view is made of two sheets:
   * A main sheet that shows all non all-day data items vertically.